Cerchie/alpaca-kafka-flink-streamlit/README.md

 ## Step 1: Get set up in Confluent Cloud

 Sign up for [Confluent Cloud](https://www.confluent.io/confluent-cloud).
-Follow the in-product tutorial to create an environment called `stocks_environment`.
+Follow the instructions [here](https://docs.confluent.io/cloud/current/access-management/hierarchy/cloud-environments.html#add-an-environment) to create an environment called `stocks_environment`.
 Skip any prompting or options for stream governance.

 Then, follow [these instructions](https://docs.confluent.io/cloud/current/get-started/index.html#section-1-create-a-cluster-and-add-a-topic) to create a cluster.
 When you're prompted to select a provider and location, choose AWS's `us-east-2`.